 Similarly, you can ask users if they wish to be notified when you post a blog and sign them up to your marketing email list.
 This will ensure not only that people will be notified when you release a new post but that you can send them additional content you believe will be relevant to get them to return to your site.

-Since 2014, there has been almost a 400% increase in influencer or paid content promotion on blogs.
-Businesses who fail to capitalise on this trend are missing out as only 3% of blogs who used paid promotion reported that they were disappointed with the results.
+The influencer and paid promotional content sector is expected to exceed £13 billion.
+Businesses that fail to capitalise on this industry are missing out as only 3% of blogs that used paid promotion reported that they were disappointed with the results.

 Effective paid promotion blogging could mean hiring an influencer to guest post on your blog or asking them to write a review of your company/services on their blog.
 For example, a vegan skincare brand may wish to collaborate with a vegan cooking blog to provide a variety of enriching content to a crossover audience that can pay dividends in increased exposure.